A Whippet named Tease wins best in show at Crufts

 The two-and-half-year old Hound breed, whose full name is Collooney Tartan Tease, beat six other finalists to be crowned best in show at the event, which began in 1891.

-Owner Yvette Short from Edinburgh said Tease’s victory was “incredible”.
-“It’s just wonderful,” she said.
+Owner Yvette Short from Edinburgh said Tease’s victory was“incredible”.“It’s just wonderful,” she said.

 The best in show award was the culmination of the four-day event, which attracted almost 21,000 competitors, Crufts said.